 In my opinion, All-Star Superman is the best Superman story ever told.
 Not only does it capture the heart of the character, but it embraces all the crazy stuff from the Silver Age while somehow making it not suck.
 It’s a good example of how you can take even the silliest stuff from superhero comics and make them work by using them in a serious manner.

-There are a lot of great parts in this 12-issue series, but my favorite issue doesn’t show Superman in costume at all.
+There are many great parts in this 12-issue series, but my favorite issue doesn’t show Superman in costume at all.
 It’s the one that deals specifically with Clark Kent and Lex Luthor.
 The final exchange between the two summarizes the entire Superman/Lex Luthor relationship to me.

 On death row for crimes against humanity, Luthor gets a visit from Clark Kent, who is trying to get one last interview out of him.
 Instead of providing his side of the events, Lex uses the opportunity to rage against Superman while also revealing something that he doesn’t think Clark knows: Superman is dying due to Lex’s most recent scheme.